Nove-Tech/SQL-COP/README.md

 * **Extensive Compatibility:** Supports over a dozen mainstream databases, catering to a wide range of development needs.
 * **User-Friendly:** Features an intuitive interface design that is easy to use, enhancing the user experience.
 * **Continuous Support:** Backed by a professional technical support team that promptly addresses your needs and feedback.

-## Get Started Now

-Download **SQL Audit Cop** from the [JetBrains Plugin Marketplace](https://plugins.jetbrains.com/) today and embark on an intelligent and efficient SQL auditing journey, making your development work smoother and worry-free!